Charles Williams, Baron Williams of Elvel: Public service

 In the 1964 General Election, Williams stood unsuccessfully for Parliament as the Labour Party candidate for Colchester.
 In 1976 he unsuccessfully attempted to become the Labour candidate for the Vauxhall constituency.

 From 1988 to 1990, Williams was chair of the Academy of St Martin-in-the-Fields and from 1989 to 1999 Busby trustee of Westminster School.
 For the Campaign for the Protection of Rural Wales (CPRW), he was president between 1989 and 1995, and had been immediate past president and vice-president as well as president of its Radnor branch since 1995.
 Appointed a Commander of the Order of the British Empire (CBE) in 1980, he was created a life peer on 22 May 1985 taking the title Baron Williams of Elvel, of Llansantffraed in Elvel in the County of Powys.
 He sat in the House of Lords as a Labour peer.
 In 2013 he was appointed to the Privy Council.

 Personal life

 In 1975, he married Jane Gillian Portal (1929−2023).
-His stepson is the Most Revd and Right Hon Justin Welby, the 105th Archbishop of Canterbury.
+His stepson was Justin Welby, the 105th Archbishop of Canterbury.
 Welby described him as a supportive stepfather.
 Williams died from heart disease at his home in Chelsea, London, on 30 December 2019, at the age of 86.